wrf/genomeGTFtools/README.md

    * `-c` : coverage cutoff, remove queries where the hit is under 0.1 of the subject length
    * `-e` : E-value cutoff, by default is 1e-3
    * `-s` : bitscore/length cutoff, remove hits with bitscore/length of under 0.1, that is, remove very distant matches.
 Set higher for more closely related species (0.3) or lower for distance species (0.05).

+### starting from StringTie transcripts
+[StringTie](https://ccb.jhu.edu/software/stringtie/) transcripts can be converted to fasta using the script `cufflinks_gtf_genome_to_cdna_fasta.pl` (packaged with [TransDecoder](https://github.com/TransDecoder/TransDecoder/wiki)).
+These are used as input for `blastx`.
+Note that with `blastx`, some can hit antisense, which suggests there is a protein on the antisense strand, or possibly there is an erroneous fusion of two adjacent genes.

+1) Blastx the transcriptome against a protein set, such as [Swissprot](https://www.uniprot.org/downloads), or perhaps gene models of a related organism.

+  `blastx -query stringtie.fasta -db uniprot_sprot.fasta -max_target_seqs 10 -evalue 1e-3 > stringtie_vs_swissprot_blastx.tab`

+2) Convert to genomic coordinates, so individual protein hits can be seen spanning exons.
+The genes `-g` can be defined using the GTF output of StringTie.

+  `blast2genomegff.py -b stringtie_vs_swissprot_blastx.tab -g stringtie.gtf -d uniprot_sprot.fasta -S > stringtie_vs_swissprot_blastx.gff`

 ### starting from AUGUSTUS proteins or CDS
 When running `AUGUSTUS`, include the options `--protein=on --cds=on --gff=on`.
 As above, the proteins themselves (and the CDS nucleotides) can be extracted with the [extract_features.py script](https://bitbucket.org/wrf/sequences/src/master/extract_features.py).
 Then run either `blastp` or `blastx`, for proteins or nucleotide CDS, respectively.